jcolinge/BulkSignalR_companion/README.md

 - X_label.export.tsv : Labeled spots
 - X_image.export.png (optional) : Tissue image

-They can be used with SDC-application-st.R or with the code related to the ST section of the vignette providen inside [BulkSignalR package](https://github.com/jcolinge/BulkSignalR).
+These files are needed to use SDC-application-st.R or with the code related to the ST section of the vignette providen inside [BulkSignalR package](https://github.com/jcolinge/BulkSignalR).